The printing quality of this reprint is no different from the original.

 GATC 2,600 Cu.
 Ft.
 Airslide Covered Hopper Cars (Part 2) (28 pages) by Ed Hawkins.
 The article is the 2nd in a series, which covers cars from 1954-1959 built and owned by General American (GACX reporting marks) and leased to railroads during this time period.
 There are also a few examples of cars originally leased by railroads and then purchased by the railroad.
 The article contains 49 page-width photographs, two diagrams, and two comprehensive tables.

-RP CYC Publishing, Silverlake Images reprint, softcover, 112 pages, standard portrait book 8 x 10 in., b&w photographs and illustrations.
+RP CYC Publishing, Silverlake Images reprint, softcover, 112 pages, standard portrait book 8 x 10 in., Black-and-White photographs and illustrations.